pfitaxel/learn-ocaml.el/README.md

 <kbd>M-x learn-ocaml-mode RET</kbd>

-Follow the instructions regarding the server URL and token.
+Follow the instructions regarding the server URL and token (which will automatically be stored in `~/.config/learnocaml/client.json`).

 Open the **`LearnOCaml` menu** or directly start an exercise from the **\*learn-ocaml-exercise-list\*** buffer.